Radio One DC Launches “The Clean & Dirty Podcast” with Leading Hip-Hop Artists.

-District Breakers, comprising the top three clubs and Radio Mixshow DJs, have announced the Clean and Dirty Podcast’s hosting on Radio One.
+District Breakers, comprising the top three clubs and Radio Mixshow DJs, have announced the Clean and Dirty Podcast’s hosting on Radio One DC.
 Fans can join the podcast and listen to some of the biggest artists in hip-hop and the most lit nightlife influencers.

 “We invite you all to join our Clean and Dirty Podcast on WKYS (93.9 FM),” says the spokesperson for District Breakers.
 “Join us along with some of the biggest artists in hip-hop and the most lit nightlife influencers.
 We will discuss the hottest trends and news in the music industry while navigating the ins and outs of nightlife.”
 This is one of the most famous music industry podcasts and will bring into focus the hottest trends and news happening in the industry at present.
 There will be new episodes every Thursday, according to the spokesperson.